 Certain distributions are required

 In practice, your choice of which assets to draw first may, to some extent, be directed by tax rules.
 You can't keep your money in tax-deferred retirement accounts forever.
-The law requires you to start taking distributions--called "required minimum distributions" or RMDs--from traditional IRAs by April 1 of the year following the year you turn age 70½, whether you need the money or not.
-For employer plans, RMDs must begin by April 1 of the year following the year you turn 70½ or, if later, the year you retire.
+The law requires you to start taking distributions — called required minimum distributions or RMDs — from traditional IRAs by April 1 of the year following the year you turn age 72, whether you need the money or not.
+For employer plans, RMDs must begin by April 1 of the year following the year you turn 72 or, if later, the year you retire.
 Roth IRAs aren't subject to the lifetime RMD rules.
-(Beneficiaries of either type of IRA are required to take RMDs after the IRA owner's death.)
+(Beneficiaries of either type of IRA are subject to different distribution rules.)

 If you've used an annuity for part of your retirement savings, at some point you'll need to consider your options for converting the annuity into income.
 You can choose to simply withdraw earnings (or earnings and principal) from the annuity.
 There are several ways of doing this.
 You can withdraw all of the money in the annuity (both the principal and earnings) in one lump sum.
 You can also withdraw the money over a period of time through regular or irregular withdrawals.
 By choosing to make withdrawals from your annuity, you continue to have control over money you have invested in the annuity.
 However, if you systematically withdraw the principal and the earnings from the annuity, there is no guarantee that the funds in the annuity will last for your entire lifetime, unless you have separately purchased a rider that provides guaranteed minimum income payments for life (without annuitization).

-A second distribution option is called the guaranteed* income (or annuitization) option.
-If you select this option, your annuity will be "annuitized," which means that the current value of your annuity is converted into a stream of payments.
-This allows you to receive a guaranteed* income stream from the annuity.
-The annuity issuer promises to pay you an amount of money on a periodic basis (e.g., monthly, yearly, etc).
+A second distribution option is called the guaranteed income (or annuitization) option.
+If you select this option, your annuity will be annuitized, which means that the current value of your annuity is converted into a stream of payments.
+This allows you to receive a guaranteed income stream from the annuity.
+The annuity issuer promises to pay you an amount of money on a periodic basis (e.g., monthly, yearly).*

 Each annuity payment is part nontaxable return of your investment in the contract and part payment of taxable accumulated earnings (until the investment in the contract is exhausted).